DataDog/hiring-engineers/answers.md

 The API request has been successful!
 A simple API request was enough to set up your first Timeboard in Datadog visualizing a Custom Metric from your Host.
-It definitely is a strength of Datadog to have such a well documented and easy to use API that can be uitilized to automated the task of metric collection and visualization.
+It definitely is a strength of Datadog to have such a well documented and easy to use API that can be uitilized to automate the task of metric collection and visualization.

 ##### Enhance the Timeboard functionality

 In the next step we are going to update our Timeboard to include a metric from our database integration with the anomaly function applied.
-Furthermore we will display the custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.
+Furthermore, we will display the custom metric with the rollup function applied to sum up all the points for the past hour into one bucket.

 Again we utilize Postman to perform the updates.
 Choose the `PUT - Update a Dashboard` collection endpoint and add the `DASHBOARD_ID` path variable of the Timeboard you want to update (The ID can be found in the Dashboard URL and in the API response received after creating the Dashboard):